 The best place to start online is the UCAS website.
 Here you'll find tons of advice on writing your personal statement.
 To help you prepare your first draft, their personal statement worksheet is very useful.

-If you're applying to Solent University then we have a helpful personal statement hub where you can send in your statement and get it checked by our teams.
+If you're coming to a Solent University open day, we have a helpful personal statement hub where you can get yours checked by our team.

-Other websites, such as The Student Room, Studential and Which?
-University also have lots of great tips for writing your personal statement.
+Other websites, such as The Student Room, Studential and Complete University Guide also have lots of great tips for writing your personal statement.

 And don't forget to speak to your tutor or HE/careers adviser.
 Plus, if you know anyone who's recently applied to uni, ask them for some pointers.